 Cotehele House is very historic, dating back to the medieval times.
 It has had very few alterations and still contains original armour, tapestries and furniture from this period.
 The gardens are beautifully landscaped with a splendid dovecote, terraces and pools.
 There is a restaurant and a shop alongside the house.
 A short walk from the house is a working water mill, lime kilns, a restored Tamar sailing barge, a shop selling quality pottery and art, a tea room and in the summer a stall selling ice creams.
 Because there is no electric lighting Cotehele House closes at dusk in the spring and autumn.

 To walk to Cotehele from the Calstock station take the footpath to the road and head downwards.
 Go past the chapel that has been beautifully converted into the Calstock Arts> venue and take the first right turning.
 This lane leads first above, then later alongside, the river.
 It is worthwhile looking to your right to view the other side of the converted chapel with its huge glass facade.
 As you continue along this lane you will notice on the right the grounded body of a GWR coach, built in Swindon in the 1890s.
-The road passes under an old incline bridge and past a small boat yard.
+The road passes under an old incline bridge and past a small boat yard (with a small self service cafe).
 After a large house with distinctive balconies on the right the road veers to the right.
 Take the lane that leads off to the left on the bend, past a small terrace of houses.
 One of these houses is the home of a potter who sells her beautiful blue glaze ware from a small hut at the beginning of the terrace.

 The chapel, tucked on the outskirts of the woodland and overlooking the river, was erected in the fifteenth century to celebrate the lucky escape of Richard Edgecumbe from the roundheads during the civil war.
 Being pursued by a whole troop of men, Richard Edgecumbe threw his hat and a stone into the river below, fooling his pursuers into thinking he had fallen in and drowned, and thus escaping a fairly certain death.
 The chapel was put up on the spot where he had been hiding.